 Once your doctor knows what your heart condition is, he or she will then decide what treatments or procedures you may need.
 Ask your doctor if you’re not sure about a procedure.

 It’s really important to do cardiac rehabilitation.
 It gives you and your carers professional support in your recovery.
-Ask your hospital or doctor to refer you to a program, or call our Health Information Service on 1300 36 27 87 to find one.
+Ask your hospital or doctor to refer you to a program, or call our Heart Foundation Helpline on 13 11 12 to find one.

 It’s normal to have lots of different feelings after a heart event.
 Be kind to yourself.
 Talk with family, friends or professionals about how you’re feeling.